Viktotovich/workit-kit/README.md

 05SEP2024 06:33 AM: Cyclical dependecy problem is a giant problem for this codebase at the moment that has to be solved for the date-obj idea to work

 08SEP2024 20:27: Having to admit that the Task Delete option for date objects has to go hurts so god damn bad, I feel like I failed but at the same time I know I didnt.

+11SEP2024 15:10: Using the HMR or whatever it is that allows me to just refresh and see updates quick as opposed to always npm run build(ing) really supercharged my development.
+I am definetely seeing more results now that I don't see webpack as a roadblack with feautures.

+However, not being able to interact with items/objects through the console IS a hinderance I still haven't got used to.